-J’s work has been exhibited at the Le Recontrés d’Arles (France), the Hong Kong International Photography Festival, National Gallery of Victoria, The Centre for Contemporary Photography and Photo 2024.
+J’s work has been exhibited at Le Recontrés d’Arles (France), the Hong Kong International Photography Festival, National Gallery of Victoria for Melbourne Now, The Centre for Contemporary Photography and Photo 2024.
 They have been an artist in residence at Collingwood Yards and LCI Melbourne and a finalist for both the Bowness Photography Prize and the National Photographic Portrait Prize.

 Contact: jdavies.studio@gmail.com